-- The seminars group together the contents (facts, concepts, procedures, attitudes and values) that students must acquire, consolidate and be able to mobilize in order to satisfactorily develop each competency.
+- The seminars group together the contents (facts, concepts, procedures, attitudes and values) that students must acquire, consolidate and be able to mobilize in order to satisfactorily develop each competence.
 They have the learning outcomes as a reference.

 - Guided work

 - The guided work consists of sessions during which the lecturer guides the students in resolving a challenge, helping them to integrate the contents of the seminars.

 - Individual work

 - Personal work involves the study each student must devote to achieving the milestones that have been set.

 - Upon completing the module students will have to set out the solution they propose to resolve the challenge.

 - The solutions must be creative, viable and justified by the students.